skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 by a peaceful clan of mountain elves.
 They were gentle and kind, slow to quarrel and preferred music and wine above swordplay and bloodshed.
 They lived on the slopes of the great mountain, which they named Mt.
-Fiore, which means "the place of flowers".
+Fiore, which means "the place of flowers."

 The mountain was tall and green in those days, and was fair to behold even in the cold of winter.
 Fairer still it was in the warm months,